-Project Management Competency: This competency is completing a set of complex tasks in a co-ordinated manner to preset time, scope and budget.
+Project Management Project Management Competence: This competence is completing a set of complex tasks in a co-ordinated manner to preset time, scope and budget.
 Low: Capability to co-ordinate and complete tasks of limited complexity within preset time, scope and budget.
 Medium: Capability to define, organize, co-ordinate and complete complex tasks within preset time, scope and budget.
 High: Capability to define, organize, co-ordinate and complete multiple complex tasks, and to set time, scope and budget for the tasks.
-Needed Existing KSA KSA COMPETENCY KSAs Level Level (L, M, H, (L, M, H, or or NA) NA) 4.5.11 Ability to develop project plans, establish deliverables and success criteria, and to schedule resources and identify alternative strategies activities project status reports
+COMPETENCE KSAs Needed KSA Level (L, M, H, or NA) Existing KSA Level (L, M, H, or NA) 4.5.11 Ability to develop project plans, establish deliverables and success criteria, and to schedule activities 4.5.12 Ability to identify potential problems, to allocate resources and identify alternative strategies 4.5.13 Ability to provide accurate, complete and timely project status reports